sziegler11-zz/sziegler11.github.io/index.md

-## invitation to exploration
+## Math et al

 Hi!
-My name is Sam Ziegler, and this is my blog.
-I will post about mathematics, machine learning, and anything else that I'm learning about and want to share.
+My name is Sam Ziegler.
+I will post about mathematics, machine learning, and other things that I'm learning about.